With some of the best dog friendly days out in the Peak District, it’s no surprise that so many people flock here with there pets.

-You will never be bored as the endless supply of dog friendly attractions in the Peak District will keep you entertained for hours.
+You will never be bored as the endless supply of activities and dog friendly attractions in the Peak District will keep you entertained for hours.

 Activities & Things to Do

 Situated near Bakewell in the heart of Derbyshire, Chatsworth House is a superb place to spend the day, in the company of your canine companion.
-An historic stately home belonging to the Duke of Devonshire with priceless works of art and artefacts to discover, Chatsworth also welcomes dogs on lead across it’s thousand acres of parkland, and 100 acres of superb gardens.
+A historic stately home belonging to the Duke of Devonshire with priceless works of art and artefacts to discover, Chatsworth also welcomes dogs on lead across its thousand acres of parkland and 100 acres of superb gardens.
 The River Derwent flows through the estate, with some superb vistas and exciting riverside paths, flora and fauna for eager wet noses to sniff out.

-Keep your pooch on a lead, and you’re welcome to join the adventure into Treak Cliff Cavern, part of the mind blowing cave systems which define the Peak District.
+Keep your pooch on a lead, and you’re welcome to join the adventure into Treak Cliff Cavern, part of the mind-blowing cave systems which define the Peak District.
 The whole area is based on limestone, which the rivers have carved out over many millennia.
-Treak Cliff Cavern is the entrance to a cave system which is home to Blue John Stone, a mineral which doesn’t exist anywhere else on Earth.
+Treak Cliff Cavern is the entrance to a cave system that is home to Blue John Stone, a mineral that doesn’t exist anywhere else on Earth.
 You can polish a piece of your own to take home, to remind you of the experience.

 Apart from its natural beauty, the Peak District National Park is also blessed with some of the best towns in England.
 From Bakewell to Buxton, Eyam to Hathersage, you’ll find a fantastic welcome in these beautiful, unspoiled destinations.
 There are lots of independent shops, cafes, pubs and places to eat, next to paths and bridleways to take you and doggie straight out into the fantastic Peak District countryside.